Top Banks in Latvia

 Founded in 1993, Baltic International Bank is one of the niche banks in Latvia, focused on providing private banking and wealth management services.
 The bank offers customized, top-quality financial products and investment solutions to its clients.

 Total assets: 297.95 million euros (2017)

 Incorporated in 1994, Meridian Trade Bank serves individuals and corporations in Latvia through a wide range of banking and financial products and services.
 The universal bank, formerly known as SMP Bank, adopted its current name in 2014.
 It operates out of its headquarters in Riga.

 Revenue: 4.0 million euros (2017)

 Net income (loss): (2.35 million euros) (2017)

 Total assets: 274.87 million euros (2017)

-LPB Bank, formerly known as Latvijas Pasta Bank, received its banking license to operate in Latvia in 2008.
-The bank provides primarily caters to retail and corporate clients in the country through its wide range of financial products and services.
+LPB Bank, formerly known as Latvijas Pasta Bank, received its banking license to operate as one of the banks in Latvia in 2008.
+The bank caters to retail and corporate clients in the country through its wide range of financial products and services.
 Headquartered in Riga, it maintains a head office and two customer service centers.

 Revenue: 5.56 million euros (2017)